SidRichardsQuantum/Dynamics_of_Topological_Photonics/THEORY.md

 $U(t) = (I - idtH / 2)(I + idtH / 2)^{-1}$.

-A final state is determined by when the difference in total intensities between successive time-increments dt drops below a certain "tolerance" parameter.
+A final state is determined by when the difference in total intensities between successive time-increments $dt$ drops below a certain "$tolerance$" parameter.

 ## Eigenvalues and Eigenvectors